SFzxc/SFzxc.github.io/about.md

   - *Minagine* ( March 2016 - present )

-    This project builds a tool for human resource management.
+    This project builds a web app for human resource management.
 It really big project.
     So many famous company was using it and they have each their own DB.
-    This project use exist DB. i suprired how they can design that in short time before.
+    This project use a exist DB. i suprired how they can design that in short time before.
     This project bussiness logic and UI really complex and i think only japanese people would like to use it lulz It was operating by Agile model.
 Each spring is 2 weeks